Lytzeer/WeatherApp/readme.md

 }
 ```

+Installing Weather Icons

+You must then download the img folder at this link [site](https://auvencecom-my.sharepoint.com/:f:/g/personal/lucas_hanson_ynov_com/EoZhySjkuJtPiQbglW6Bl9gBNxl0Hptl0ITHAOz7Pj13Eg?e=3OPt4y) and then place the folder in the same location as the app.config.json file

-Then you can start the application and find out whether the weather is rainy or not in your area.
+Then you may start the application and find out whether the weather is rainy or not in your area.